-If you owned UK residential property valued above £500,000 on the 1st of April 2017 then ATED is payable for both UK and non-UK companies.
+If you own UK residential property valued above £500,000 on the 1st of April 2022 (or the date of acquisition if later) then ATED is payable for both UK and non-UK companies.
 This also applies if a property is owned by a partnership or a collective investment scheme such as a unit trust or investment company.

 There are some reliefs available, but you still need to submit your return, then you claim the relief on the return:

 Property Rental businesses